sebastienjouhans/node-red-flows/README.md

 # node-red-flows

-This a place where I copy flows from other places and mach them up for my own use
+This a place for playground with node red

 I used postman to make all the web requests